ssi02014/react-thumbnail-generator/README.md

   return (
     <div>
       <ThumbnailGenerator
-        id="thumbnail-generator"
-        // Please enter the ID of the div you added in public/index.html.
-        // If you do not specify an ID, it will be rendered in the "root" div.
-        // However, this may cause the UI to change due to CSS inheritance.

         buttonIcon={<img src={iconImage} width={30} height={30} alt="iconImage" />}
         // To insert the inner icon of the button that opens the thumbnail modal, use the ReactNode.
         // If you do not include this option, the default icon will be used.